The Buy Now, Pay Later Trap: What BNPL Really Costs Gen Z

 You don't need to be rich to use money wisely.
 You just need to be honest about what things actually cost.

 But now you know.
-You know the merchant fees.
+You know the loan-stacking pattern.
 You know the late fee risk.
 You know the credit impact.
 You know the FIRE delay.

 The question is: are you going to let frictionless payment technology cost you years of freedom?